Hypervisors vs Containers: What is the Difference?

 • Isolation: Hypervisors provide isolation between each virtual machine (VM) and the physical host, ensuring that each VM runs in its own isolated environment.
 This can help to prevent conflicts and errors that can occur when multiple VMs share the same resources.

-• Compatibility: Hypervisors can be used to run legacy applications that may only be compatible with specific operating systems.
+• Compatibility: Hypervisors can run legacy applications that may only be compatible with specific operating systems.

 • Testing and development: Hypervisors can be used to create isolated environments for testing and development purposes.